Macomatic/Lightcycle/README.md

 # Lightcycle

+This is a simple game made in python where users can vs. each other or CPU's in a game of lightcycle.
+The objective is to cut off other players with your own light trail.

 I do not own any of the fonts and sounds/music used in the game!

 Game Music: Daft Punk - Derezzed (8-bit NES version) https://www.youtube.com/watch?v=70k22n_XOdQ